 One of the first measures that people suffering from constipation often take is a pharmaceutical laxative product.
 We don’t recommend this, though, because your body can become dependent on them.
 Plus, they might also have other unwanted side effects.

 Luckily, there are some great remedies with laxative properties to help improve your digestion and bring you constipation relief.
 Keep reading to learn more about them!

 Remedies for constipation relief

 1. Aloe vera juice

-Green tea has become very popular over the years as a powerful antioxidant drink with numerous other health benefits.
-One of those key benefits is the ability to promote good digestion and stimulate the removal of waste that accumulates in the colon.
+4. Green teaGreen tea has become very popular over the years as a powerful antioxidant drink with lots of other health benefits.
+One of the most important is its ability to promote good digestion and stimulate the removal of waste that builds up in the colon.

-7. Olive oil with lemonCombining the medicinal properties of olive oil and lemon creates a natural laxative to improve your bowel movements and fight constipation.
+7. Olive oil with lemonCombining the medicinal properties of olive oil and lemon makes for a great natural laxative to improve your bowel movements and fight constipation.

 8. Apple cider vinegar and honey

 Another great natural laxative combination is apple cider vinegar and honey.
 All you have to do is drop a teaspoon of each into a cup of water and drink the mixture three times a day.

 So, these all sound pretty easy, right?
 If you’re looking for natural ways to get constipation relief, give some of these remedies a try!